 But how much do these CGMs cost, and how much of that cost will your insurance cover?

-Learn about the cost of CGMs and tell you how to find out if you can receive low-cost diabetes care supplies and CGM devices covered by your insurance.
+Learn about the cost of CGMs and determine if you can receive low-cost diabetes care supplies and CGM devices covered by insurance.

 What Will My Insurance Cover for a CGM?

-It’s estimated that CGM products can cost up to $6,000 a year out-of-pocket!
+It’s estimated that CGM devices and related products can cost up to $6,000 a year out-of-pocket!

-That’s a high price to pay for necessary healthcare, especially when your Medicare or other private insurance plan may cover the cost of your CGM devices.
+That’s a high price for necessary healthcare, especially when you may be eligible to have your CGM covered by Medicare or other private insurance plans.

 The products you can receive through Aeroflow Diabetes depend on what your specific insurance plan allows.

-Currently, Aeroflow Diabetes offers two types of CGM systems that may be covered under the medical benefits of your insurance:
+Currently, Aeroflow Diabetes offers two types of CGM systems that your insurance may cover:

 Dexcom Continuous Glucose Monitoring Systems and Abbott Continuous Glucose Monitoring Systems.